lifting-bits/cxx-common/README.md

 If you aren't running a supported operating system, or you want to have dependencies with a build type other than `Release`, you can build everything from source using the `./build_dependencies.sh` script (pass `--help` to see available options).

 By default, the script will install the dependencies listed in [`dependencies.txt`](./dependencies.txt), which doesn't include an LLVM version, so passing an `llvm-14` string as an argument will actually be passed to [`vcpkg install`](https://github.com/microsoft/vcpkg/blob/master/docs/examples/installing-and-using-packages.md#install).
 Any other strings not matching the script's own options are also passed to the `vcpkg install` command.
 Furthermore, without specifying any other build script options, vcpkg determine determine the best triplet for your operating system, which means building _both_ `Debug` and `Release` build types (see the [vcpkg triplet docs](https://github.com/microsoft/vcpkg/blob/master/docs/users/triplets.md) for more info).

+You can customize the features that a particular package is built with by specifying the feature name between brackets, i.e. `llvm-14[target-all]` (build all target backends), to ensure non-default features are also installed along with all default features.
+The list of features can be found in the target port's `vcpkg.json` file.
+Please read the [vcpkg docs](https://github.com/microsoft/vcpkg/blob/master/docs/users/selecting-library-features.md#installing-additional-features) for more information about specifying additional features.

 ```bash
 ./build_dependencies.sh llvm-14